tasoo-oos/GroupGPT/README.md

 # GroupGPT
-Use GPT with your frinds, co-workers, any member you want!
+Use GPT with your friends, co-workers, any member you want!